Analysis | Why so many brands miss the mark during Women’s History Month, according to experts

 “They trivialize the forces ranged against women, whether that is the impact of ever-intensifying appearance pressures or other institutional, systemic inequalities,” Gill said.
 “They not only elevate confidence to an almost mythical status, but they also pathologize women for not having enough of it, implying that this is women’s responsibility alone, a personal defect.”

-That this change in advertising emerged after the 2008 financial crisis is hardly a coincidence, added Orgad, an associate professor of media and communications at the London School of Economics and Political Science.
+That this change in advertising emerged after the 2008 financial crisis is hardly a coincidence, added Orgad, an professor of media and communications at the London School of Economics and Political Science.
 In the years since, many structural systems that supported women have eroded, while financial pressures and more demanding work schedules have escalated.

 U.S. workers are dealing with an increasing wealth gap, making it harder to get by while wages remain stagnant.
 Employer-based health care and benefits and job security are hardly guaranteed, and the concurrent rise of the gig economy places many women in precarious financial positions — as the pandemic proved.
 In the last two years, women have faced the lion’s share of job losses — particularly in retail and service jobs — coining the term “shecession.”

-Note: Correction: An earlier version of this article referred to Shani Orgad’s professional title as associate professor.
-Her title is professor.